maddigits/maddigits.github.com/_posts/2012-08-07-gunit-guice-and-junit-fall-in-love.md

 small lib that I build (not big deal, one class, one annotation =] )

 So, I dont push it to maven central yet, so, you will need to do some work to made it work.
-Yep, you will need to build and install it to your local repo.
+Yep, you will need to build and install it to your local repository.

 ```bash
 git clone git://github.com/caarlos0/gunit.git